lucia-auth/lucia/documentation-v2/content/main/start-here/getting-started/nextjs.md

 	env: "DEV", // "PROD" if deployed to HTTPS
 	middleware: nextjs(),
 	sessionCookie: {
-		indefiniteExpiration: true // only enable it for app dir and projects deployed to Vercel Edge }
+		expires: false // only disable it for app dir and projects deployed to Vercel Edge }
 });